geops/trafimage-geoserver-transformations/README.md

 For the SLD code for all examples see the examples directory.
-Documentation on the parameters of the rendering transformations is available in the "WPS request builder" or in the source files.
+Documentation on the parameters of the rendering transformations is available in the "WPS request builder" and in the source files.

 Make sure you have an index on the geometries as this will speed up the aggregation significantly.